emacs-mirror/emacs/mps/manual/source/glossary/f.rst

         chain.

-        Usually the links are stored within the :term:`free (3)` :term:`blocks <block>`.
-This means that all :term:`allocated
-        <allocate>` blocks must be large enough to store these, and
-        implies a minimum size.
+        Usually the links are stored within the :term:`free (3)` :term:`blocks`.
+This means that all :term:`allocated` blocks must be large enough to store these, and implies a minimum size.

         Sometimes, the free block chain is ordered by :term:`address`.
         This makes :term:`coalescence <coalesce>` considerably